Welcome to the Disabled Travelers Guide where nothing is impossible

 Tanzania and Kenya share a common border in an area famously known as the Serengeti Plain.
 In July and August, the grass is exhausted in the southern part of the Plain, the part located in Tanzania.
 Thus the animals who have been feeding there now migrate north to Kenya.
 Millions of Wildebeest make this migration, along with Zebra (and numerous predators who prefer to eat the zebra and wildebeest rather than grass).

 We flew from Entebbe, Uganda to Nairobi, the capitol of Kenya.
-Transferring from the International Airport to a smaller, regional airport, we pushed and pulled ourselves into a single engine, four seater plane, and headed out for the bush camp we would occupy while in Kenya.
+Transferring from the International Airport to a smaller, regional airport, we pushed and pulled ourselves into a single engine, four seater plane, and headed out for the safari camp we would occupy while in Kenya.

 We had three, especially noteworthy experiences while in the Mara: